EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 > If, for example, we wanted not-founds to return `null`, we could have used `SingleOrDefault` instead.

-This unhandled excception results in a response that's quite unbecoming:
+This unhandled exception results in a response that's quite unbecoming:

 ![InvalidOperationException during POST](dotnet-5-web-api/invalid-operation-exception.png)